mjucker/pv_atmos/README.md

-pv-atmos
+pv_atmos
 ========

 Python scripting for scientific visualization software [ParaView](http://www.paraview.org).
-In particular, pv-atmos contains routines for visualizing data from geophysical netCDF data.
+In particular, pv_atmos contains routines for visualizing data from geophysical netCDF data.

 No Python outside ParaView is needed, as ParaView ships with its own distribution.

+If, on the other hand, pv_atmos shall be used as a python package outside the ParaView python console, make sure paraview.simple is in the python path.

 ### atmos_basic